 If you feel that your property's tax assessment is out of line (too high) compared to neighboring homes with similar characteristics, exercise your right to challenge it.
-Remember, your assessment may be lowered through the grievance process, but it may never be raised as a result of a challenge.
+Remember, there is no charge for doing so, and your assessment can only be lowered or remain the same as a result of a challenge, it cannot be raised.

-Legislation passed by the county two years ago resulted in a four-year freeze of property assessments beginning with the assessed values for 2012/2013.
-Unless physical changes are made to your property or you receive an assessment reduction resulting from a challenge, your assessed value will not change.
-This four-year cyclical assessment valuation system is believed by county officials to offer greater stability and predictability for property owners.
-Under this valuation system, assessment reductions that are the result of challenges will carry forward into successive years.
+Nassau County currently has frozen assessments, which is believed by county officials to offer greater stability and predictability for property owners.
+Unless physical changes are made to your property or you receive an assessment reduction resulting from a challenge, your assessed value will not change within the freeze period.
+Under this valuation system, assessment reductions that are the result of challenges will carry forward until the county decides to reassess and/or remove the freeze.
 Property owners may still file an assessment challenge each year.

-Residents should receive their home's assessed value from Nassau County in early January 2014.
-If you do not receive this notification, you may call the Department of Assessment at (516) 571-1500.
-This number reflects your home's assessed value for the 2015-16 school tax period and the 2016 general tax period.
+Residents should receive their home's assessed value from Nassau County in early January 2018.
+If you do not receive this notification, you may view it online on the Nassau County Department of Assessment's Land Records Viewer (enter your parcel number or property address and click on "View Correspondence") or call the Assessment Department at (516) 571-1500.
+The Tentative Assessed Value will be used in determining your 2019-20 school taxes and 2020 general taxes.

 How to Challenge

 Online: Application for Correction of Assessment Forms are available online from the Assessment Review Commission website.
-Applications may be filed electronically with the same effect as filing on paper through AROW (Assessment Review on the Web) until 11:59 PM on May 1.
+Applications may be filed electronically with the same effect as filing on paper through AROW (Assessment Review on the Web) beginning January 2, 2018 until 11:59 PM on April 2, 2018.
 Successful transmissions generate an Appeal Number immediately and an e-mail message after a short delay.

 By Phone: You may request that an Application for Correction of Assessment Form be mailed to you by calling the Assessment Review Commission at (516) 571-3214.